altruios/namshubettulpa/public/namshubettulpa/chapters/the-great-awakening.md

 ~Part of her wanted to know - things other's have tried to understand only to have been brought to madness~ ~But she walked on, content in her brief encounter~ 'AD::At least I get to enjoy this silence'
-*She stepped over an body*
+*She stepped over another body*
-~Which occasionally spasmed~
+~All of which occasionally spasmed~
-~They all were: as far as she could tell at least~ 'AD::which way...'
+'AD::Which way...'
 ~To the vault of infectious memes~
 'AD::The vocal fry bitch voice got out a few decades ago' ~It had been used as a tool to make someone who was aware (but not awakened) very rich~ 'AD::If I cared about making money, or if any of my friends did' ~No, she decided - up the stairs~
-'AD::onwards to the prize'
+'AD::Onwards to the prize'
 *She climbed them*
-~Upstairs was the sovereign's personal development environment~ ~Even most people at the gathering didn't know about this room~ 'AD::hell, most people who did know about this chose to forget' ~Not her though, she had to know, this and more~
+~Upstairs was the sovereign's personal development environment~ ~Even most people at the gathering didn't know about this room~ 'AD::Hell, most people who did know about this chose to forget' ~Not her though, she had to know, this and more~
 *She entered a room*
 ~A bedroom - the bed was surrounded by a lake of water lined with mirror~